OlivierDijkstra/Ticketeer/README.md

 ## Getting Started

-To get started with TicketGate, follow these setup instructions for each component of the monorepo.
+To get started with Ticketeer, follow these setup instructions for each component of the monorepo.

 ### Prerequisites